Bonnieville, Kentucky

-Bonnieville is a home rule-class city in Hart County, Kentucky, in the United States.
-The population was 255 at the 2010 census.
+Bonnieville is an unincorporated community in Hart County, Kentucky, in the United States.
+The population was 269 at the 2020 census.
+It was a home rule-class city from 1955 to 2024, when residents voted to dissolve Bonnieville into Hart County.

 History

 Founded in 1849, the town was originally known as Bacon Creek, for the stream that runs through the city.
 It is rumored that the name was changed to Bonnieville because of the popularity of the song "My Bonnie Lies over the Ocean".

 On December 26, 1862, the Confederate John Hunt Morgan sent a detachment from Upton to the bridge over Bacon Creek in Bonnieville.
 A brief firefight with a detachment of the 2nd Michigan Volunteer Cavalry Regiment resulted with the destruction of the bridge for a third time and the wounding of 23.
 The railroad remained closed for six weeks until the tracks could be repaired and reopened on February 1.

+Bonnieville was incorporated as its own city in 1955, when it was full of tourists who were using U.S. Route 31W to reach Louisville and Nashville.
+Businesses included restaurants, gas stations, a barbershop, a roller rink, and Bonn Theater.
+Most of the city's businesses closed after Interstate 65 was finished in the 1970s, which enabled travelers to reach Louisville and Nashville without going through Bonnieville.

+On November 5, 2024, in an effort spearheaded by Melody Shanaberger, residents voted 67–60 to dissolve Bonnieville into Hart County, effective December 8.
+Shanaberger, who moved to the town from a nearby goat farm in 2021, said her tax dollars (she paid about $30 a year in taxes) weren't leading to concrete improvements in the town.